HabanaAI/Setup_and_Install/utils/README.md

 ## check_habana_framework_env

-This script can be used as reference to check the environment for running Tensorflow or PyTorch on Habana.
+This script can be used as reference to check the environment for running PyTorch on Habana.

 The following is the usage of the script: